 - Taste the salad and see whether you need to put more lemon juice, herbs or pomegranate seeds.
 It's really up to you and which flavour you prefer - use that more.
 However, when it comes to lemon juice you do have to put enough so that the quinoa doesn't taste so bland but also lemon juice works very well with all the ingredients together.

 - Leave the salad to cool down and settle in the fridge for a while.
-Serve with with more pomegranate seeds on top and pine nuts.
+Serve with more pomegranate seeds on top and pine nuts.